MartinEnders/web-calc/README.md

 [return-nil-when-conversion-not-possible] (default nil): if nil return number when conversion is possible otherwise return object, if true return number when conversion is possible otherwise return nil

+## Requires
+* hunchentoot
+* parse-number
+hunchentoot and parse-number are 'quickloadable'

 ## Implementation
 Developed on Debian GNU/Linux with Emacs and Slime on SBCL.